Agent-State Construction with Auxiliary Inputs: Conclusion and Discussion

-As for future work, the most immediate extension of our investigation would be to use more complex predictions as auxiliary inputs.
-In terms of using future predictions to resolve partial observability, general value functions \citep{sutton2011gvfs} and predictive state representations~\citep{littman2001_psr} are two promising approaches for using predictions for resolving partial observability as an auxiliary input.
 While a promising area of research, future predictions have their limitations: in the context of using future predictions for next-step predictions as well as for control, general value functions have been shown to be effective in only a very limited scope of environments and predictions \citep{schlegel2021GVFN}.
 Another very promising direction for future work would be to integrate and combine different forms of auxiliary inputs, which leverage information from all parts of the trajectory, from both past and future.
 Another promising direction for future work is to leverage auxiliary inputs for better exploration.
 While techniques to estimate the uncertainty of an agent for exploration are near ubiquitous throughout reinforcement learning, an interesting avenue for exploration is learning policies over altered \textit{inputs} of an agent for more robust exploration.